JDSuggs/Airline-Database/README.md

 # Airline-Database
-Interacts with database to perform functions an airline would use
+Interacts with a database to perform functions an airline would use